-- The Headteacher has a duty of care for ensuring the safety (including online safety) of members of the school community, although the day to day responsibility for online safety will be delegated to the Online Safety Lead. - The Headteacher and Deputy Headteacher are aware of the procedures to be followed in the event of a serious online safety allegation being made against a member of staff. (see flow chart on dealing with online safety incidents included in a later section "Responding to incidents of misuse" and relevant Local Authority disciplinary procedures). - The Headteacher is responsible for ensuring that the Online Safety Coordinator and other relevant staff receive suitable CPD (continuous professional development) to enable them to carry out their online safety roles and to train other colleagues, as relevant. - The Headteacher will ensure that the IT Manager/Business Manager implements a rolling programme of checking internet search history on each user account.
-The Online Safety Coordinator and Headteacher will ensure the IT Manager undertakes the appropriate training to facilitate this task.
+- The Headteacher has a duty of care for ensuring the safety (including online safety) of members of the school community, although the day to day responsibility for online safety will be delegated to the Online Safety Coordinator. - The Headteacher is responsible for ensuring that the Online Safety Coordinator and other relevant staff receive suitable CPD (continuous professional development) to enable them to carry out their online safety roles and to train other colleagues, as relevant. - The Headteacher will ensure that the IT Technician/Business Manager implements a rolling programme of checking internet search history on each user account.
+The Online Safety Coordinator and Headteacher will ensure the IT Technician undertakes the appropriate training to facilitate this task. - The Headteacher and the Online Safety Coordinator should be aware of the procedures to be followed in the event of a serious online safety allegation being made against a member of staff.

-Online Safety Lead:
+Online Safety Coordinator:

-- leads the Online Safety Working Group - takes day to day responsibility for online safety issues and has a leading role in establishing and reviewing the school online safety policies/documents - ensures that all staff are aware of the procedures that need to be followed in the event of an online safety incident taking place - provides training and advice for staff - liaises with the Local Authority - liaises with school IT Manager - receives reports of online safety incidents and creates a log of incidents to inform future online safety developments (held within Safeguarding Termly Report to Governors) - meets regularly with Online Safety Governor to discuss current issues, review incident logs and filtering/change control logs - reports regularly to Senior Leadership Team
+- leads the Online Safety Working Group - takes day to day responsibility for online safety issues and has a leading role in establishing and reviewing the school online safety policies/documents - ensures that all staff are aware of the procedures that need to be followed in the event of an online safety incident taking place - provides training and advice for staff - liaises with the Local Authority - liaises with school IT Technician - receives reports of online safety incidents and creates a log of incidents to inform future online safety developments (held within Safeguarding Termly Report to Governors) - meets regularly with Online Safety Governor to discuss current issues, review incident logs and filtering/change control logs - reports regularly to Senior Leadership Team

-IT Manager:
+IT Technician:

-The IT Manager is responsible for ensuring:
+The IT Technician is responsible for ensuring:

-- that the school's IT infrastructure is secure and is not open to misuse or malicious attack. - that the school meets the required online safety technical requirements and any Local Authority online safety guidance that may apply. - that users may only access the school's networks through a properly enforced password protection policy. - that he keeps up to date with online safety technical information in order to effectively carry out his online safety role and to inform and update others as relevant. - that the use of the network/email is regularly monitored in order that any misuse/attempted misuse can be reported to the Headteacher (or Online Safety Governor for misuse by Head Teacher) for investigation. - that sites identified as inappropriate are filtered.
+- that the school's IT infrastructure is secure and is not open to misuse or malicious attack. - that the school meets the online safety technical requirements outlined in the SWGfL Security Policy and Acceptable Use Policy and any relevant Local Authority online safety policy and guidance. - that users may only access the school's networks through a properly enforced password protection policy. - that he keeps up to date with online safety technical information in order to effectively carry out his online safety role and to inform and update others as relevant. - that the use of the network/email is regularly monitored in order that any misuse/attempted misuse can be reported to the Headteacher (or Online Safety Governor for misuse by Head Teacher) for investigation. - filtering sites identified as inappropriate.